At the end of the day, if you're not making money, you can't keep doing what you love.

 Yeah, Yeah...and No, No.

-For example, let's say you have $20,000, 6-month consulting package that allow the client to pay in five equal installments of $4,000 each.
+For example, let's say you have a $20,000, 6-month consulting package that allows the client to pay in five equal installments of $4,000 each.

 You'll be pleasantly surprised at how many of them take you up on that offer.

-When you accept $18,000 from your client by check, they save the full $2,000 but it's only a $1,400 net discount to you.
-Not only that, the headaches of chasing down payments goes away entirely, which is worth its weight in gold!
+When you accept $18,000 from your client by check, they save the full $2,000, but it's only a $1,400 net discount to you.
+Not only that, the headache of chasing down payments goes away entirely, which is worth its weight in gold!

 Add a Financing Charge